circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

     circleci tests glob test/**/*.java | circleci tests split

-However, the tool can also split by file size or may use historical data to split by test runtimes.

 #### Splitting by Filesize

+When provided with filepaths,
-The CLI can also split by filesize.
+the CLI can also split by filesize.

-`filesize` (for filepaths), or `timings` (when run on CircleCI).

-`circleci tests glob "**/*.go" | circleci tests split`

-When the items are filepaths, the `filesize` option will weight the split by file size, for example:
+To do this,
+use the `--split-by` flag.

-`circleci tests glob "**/*.go" | circleci tests split --split-by=filesize`
+    circleci tests glob "**/*.go" | circleci tests split --split-by=filesize

+#### Splitting by Runtime

+may use historical data to split by test runtimes.

 The `timings` split type uses historical timing data to weight the split.
 CircleCI automatically makes timing data from previous successful runs available inside your container in a default location so the CLI tool can discover them (`$CIRCLE_INTERNAL_TASK_DATA/circle-test-results`).
 Make sure you are using the [`store_test_results` key]({{ site.baseurl }}/2.0/configuration-reference/#store_test_results) to save your test timing data, otherwise there will not be any historical timing data available.

+`timings` (when run on CircleCI).

 When splitting by `timings`, the tool will assume it’s splitting filenames.
 If you’re splitting classnames, you’ll need to specify that with the `--timings-type` flag, as in the following examples:

 `circleci tests glob "**/*.go" | circleci tests split --split-by=timings --timings-type=filename`

 `cat my_java_test_classnames | circleci tests split --split-by=timings --timings-type=classname`

-The following additional flags are supported:
-- `--index`: set the container index for this invocation of `circleci tests split`
-- `--total`: set the total number of containers to consider

-When running on CircleCI, these values will be automatically picked up from environment variables.

 ### Balancing Libraries